Knowledge For Social & Ecological Justice

 No history, no self.
 Know history, know self.

-While teaching at major universities on both the East and West coasts for nearly two decades on topics like race and anti-racism, empire and anti-imperialism, neoliberal globalization and transnational activism among others, I could already see how the kinds of knowledge I was sharing was being systematically undermined.
+While teaching at major universities on both the East and West coasts for nearly two decades on topics like race and anti-racism, empire and anti-imperialism, neoliberal globalization and transnational activism among others, I experienced first-hand how the kinds of knowledge I taught was being systematically undermined.

 Meanwhile, outside of academia, I was alarmed by the growing campaigns against critical race theory (CRT)--a framework used by many Ethnic Studies faculty--by right-wing parents and elected officials that began in earnest under the first Trump administration and continued under the Biden administration.
 I couldn't believe that books were being banned at the K-12 level and in public libraries.